finos/FDC3/docs/api/spec.md

 ```

 ### Direct Listening and Broadcast on Channels
-While joining User channels automates a lot of the channel behavior for an app, it has the limitation in that an app can belong to only one channel at a time.
+While joining User channels automates a lot of the channel behavior for an app, it has the limitation that an app can belong to only one channel at a time.
 Listening and Broadcasting to channels using the [`Channel.addContextListener`](ref/Channel#addcontextlistener) and the [`Channel.broadcast`](ref/Channel#broadcast) APIs provides an app with fine-grained controls for specific channels.
 This is especially useful for working with dynamic _App Channels_.

 ### Broadcasting and listening for multiple context types
 The [Context specification](../../context/spec#assumptions) recommends that complex context objects are defined using simpler context types for particular fields.
 For example, a `Position` is composed of an `Instrument` and a holding amount.
 This leads to situations where an application may be able to receive or respond to context objects that are embedded in a more complex type, but not the more complex type itself.
 For example, a pricing chart might respond to an `Instrument` but doesn't know how to handle a `Position`.